klin2391/LegendsOfValor/Readme.txt

 HeroTeamLegends.java: Subclass of HeroTeam that represents a team of heroes.
 Each team has 1 hero and a spawn point.
 Ability to recall and respawn

 MonsterController.java: Class that controls the monsters.
-Spawns monsters and controls their movements
+Spawns monsters and controls their movements and actions

 MonstersAndHeroesLegends.java: Class that runs the game.
 Constructor and game loop.